spacetelescope/imexam/README.rst

     a=imexam.connect()

-Starting a connection to a Ginga widget, using the Matplotlib backend:
+Starting a connection to a Ginga widget, using the Matplotlib backend for viewing:

 ::